7RU7H/CTFs/HackTheBox/Retired-Machines/Dog/Dog-Helped-Through.md

-# Dog Writeup
+# Dog Helped-Through

 Name: Dog
-Date:
+Date:  03/5/2026
 Difficulty: Easy
 Goals:
 - Use the Guided Mode to push through
 - Test my CTF automation tool
-- Add UDP check for snmp
 Learnt:
+- READ
+- More finding Git Secrets techniques
+- I am enumerating into the wrong direction rather than going to best case
+- I can still do basic PrivEsc
+- This could have been a writeup easily

-Beyond Root:
+- Look for similar RCE for Admin Panel exploitation Beyond Root:
 - https://github.com/TheSnowWight/hackdocs/tree/master learn from a relevant page
 - Test and update my CTF automation tool

 - [[Dog-Notes.md]]
 - [[Dog-CMD-by-CMDs.md]]